nginx/agent/site/content/installation-upgrade/container-environments/docker-images.md

 {{<important>}}You need a license to use NGINX Agent with NGINX Plus.
 You must complete the steps in the [Download the certificate and key files from MyF5](#myf5-download) section before proceeding.{{</important>}}

-Run the following `make` command to build the default image, which uses Ubuntu 22.04 (Jammy) as the base image.
+Run the following `make` command to build the default image, which uses Ubuntu 24.04 (Noble) as the base image.

 ```shell
 PACKAGE_NAME=[PATH-TO-PACKAGE] make official-plus-image